Woman accused of murdering Westminster man held without bail

 GARDNER, MASS.
-(WHDH) - A woman accused of murdering a 20-year-old Westminster man whose body was found in New Hampshire two weeks ago has been ordered held without bail.
+(WHDH) - A woman accused of killing a 20-year-old Westminster man whose body was found on the side of the road in New Hampshire earlier this month has been ordered held without bail on a murder charge.

-Julia Enright, 21, pleaded not guilty to a single count of murder Tuesday at her arraignment in Gardner District Court.
+Julia Enright, 21, of Ashburnham, pleaded not guilty to a single count of murder Tuesday at her arraignment in Gardner District Court.

 A homicide investigation was launched earlier this month after a jogger found Chicklis’ body on the side of Route 119 on July 10.

+Chicklis and Enright were classmates at Montachusett Regional Vocational Technical School and knew each other, according to Early.

-Authorities had been looking for Chicklis since late June when police found his gray Honda Civic in a grocery store parking lot along the route.
+Authorities had been looking for Chicklis since late June, when officers found his gray Honda Civic in a grocery store parking lot along the route.

-Sources told 7News last week that Massachusetts State Police dive teams executed a warrant at a pond off of Packard Hill Road in connection to Chicklis’ death.

-This is a breaking news story; stay with 7News on-air and online for the latest updates.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)